Prescriptive and prohibitive rules of hygiene. Social norms

 Habit-

-Look at the pictures and match them with the appropriate terms from the list provided.
+Look at the pictures and select the appropriate terms from the list provided.

 custom, ritual, ceremony, rite